devansvd/whiteboard-socketio/README.md

 Thanks and credits to [Socket.IO](https://socket.io/) :yellow_heart:

 PS: Previous sessions are not saved on the server, it will not be available for newly joined.
-Saved sessions if you want.
+Save sessions if you want.

 ## License